 - Ability to describe the nature of a strong community-campus partnership.

-- Ability to articulate the importance of equity and inclusion in engagement work, including the opportunities and challenges inherent in engaging participants across lines of social difference.
+- Ability to articulate the importance of equity and inclusion in engagement work, including the opportunities and challenges inherent in engaging participants and stakeholders across lines of social difference.

 - Ability to describe the roles of engaged faculty, staff, and students on an engaged campus and the issue they face.